kercheval/GradleCMPlugin/README.md

 }
 ```

-To create a version string that has only a major and minor version
+*Example 5* To create a version string that has only a major and minor version

 ```
 buildversion {